shannongross/shannongross.github.io/_posts/2019-09-09-ema-workbench-visual.markdown

 ![MOEAs](../assets/img/rotav_OE_fs.png)

 <br>
-You can view jupyter notebook containing this code at: [link](https://github.com/shannongross/code_support/blob/master/OE_Visualization_Example.ipynb)

 In an upcoming blog post, I'll dive deeper into the pros and cons of different visualization methods.
 I'll also discuss the use of multiple problem formulations.

+You can view the full Jupyter notebook containing this code at: [link](https://github.com/shannongross/code_support/blob/master/OE_Visualization_Example.ipynb)